 Consequences of the battle

-Sumimoto returned to his home territory in Awa Province to devise another plan to re-take the capital.
+Sumimoto returned to his home territory in Awa Province to devise another plan to recapture the capital.
 With the support of Miyoshi Yukinaga, Sumimoto continued the resistance and, in 1520, landed in the Kinai and temporarily succeeded in capturing Kyōto.
 However, at the Battle of Tōji Temple, Yukinaga was captured and forced to take his own life in front of Takakuni.
 Sumimoto escaped to Itami Castle in Settsu.
 Having lost his short-lived administration, he became depressed and ill.
 Subsequent attacks by Takakuni caused him to flee to Harima Province, and he finally died later in 1520 at Shōzui Castle in Awa.

 During his extended stay in Kyōto, Ōuchi Yoshioki learned that rival clans in the western provinces, including the Amago of Izumo Province and the Takeda of Aki Province, began to take unsettling actions, while kokujin in the Ōuchi domain engaged in a series of rebellions.
 In 1518, Yoshioki returned to Suō Province to focus on restoring his regional power.
 He died of illness in 1529 without returning to the capital.